-In some vehicles, the strut mount also serves as the steering pivot.
+In some vehicles, the bearing in the upper strut mount also serves as the steering pivot.
 This means that when it fails, the steering movement’s smoothness and response time may be affected.
 This could lead to steering issues, as the steering and suspension systems are interlinked.

-Because most strut mounts are made of metal, they can easily succumb to corrosion when exposed to moisture.
+Because most strut mounts are made of metal, they can easily succumb to corrosion when exposed to moisture and particularly road salt.

 If the rubber inside the mount has cracked or disintegrated in any way, it’s time for a strut mount replacement.
 Keep an eye out for this symptom when you visually inspect your suspension system.